 Microsoft Excel is a great Office application from Microsoft and it does not need any introduction.
 It helps every one of us, in many ways by making our tasks simpler.
 In this post we will see how to solve Equations in Excel, using Solver Add-in.

-Some or the other day, you might have come across the need to carry out reverse calculations.
-For example, you might need to calculate values of two variables which satisfy the given two equations.
+Some day, you might have come across the need to carry out reverse calculations.
+For example, you might need to calculate the values of two variables that satisfy the given two equations.
 You will try to figure out the values of variables satisfying the equations.
 Another example would be – the exact marks needed in the last semester to complete your graduation.
-So, we have total marks needed to complete the graduation and the sum of all marks of the previous semesters.
+So, we have the total marks needed to complete the graduation and the sum of all marks of the previous semesters.
 We use these inputs and perform some mathematical calculations to figure out the exact marks needed in the last semester.
 This entire process and calculations can be simple and easily made with the help of Excel using Solver Add-in.

 Solve Equations in Excel

 Solver Add-in powerful and useful tool of Excel which performs calculations to give the optimal solutions meeting the specified criteria.
 So, let us see how to use Solver Add-in for Excel.
-Solver Add-in is not loaded in to excel by default and we need to load it as follows,
+Solver Add-in is not loaded into excel by default and we need to load it as follows,

 Open Excel and click on File or Office Button, then click on Excel Options.

 Excel Options dialog box opens up and click on Add-ins on the left side.
 Then, select Solver Add-in from the list and Click on “Go” button.

 Add-ins dialog box shows list of add-ins.
 Select the Solver Add-in and click “Ok” button.

 Now, Solver Add-in got added to the Excel sheet.
 Tap on the “Data” tab and on the extreme right, you can see the added Solver Add-in.